We were really pleased to have Dr Joseph Nolan join us for an Organ Playing Masterclass at our showroom in Bicester, Oxfordshire on 21 May 2018.

 We did also give our guests the option to come early to play one of the many Viscount and Regent Classic instruments we have on display in our showroom – including our newest edition – a Chamber Organ.

-Here’s Christian Rostlund of Social Intelligence, our social media and digital partner, who joined us for the evening, having a tinker on the Chamber Organ.
-He was keen to see it in real life after putting together the web page for it on the Regent Classic website:
+Here’s Christian Rostlund of Harbour 32 our social media and digital agency, who joined us for the evening, having a tinker on the Chamber Organ.
+He was keen to see it in real life after putting together the web page for it on the Regent Classic website.

 After I welcomed Dr Joseph and introduced the evening – we kicked off with Malcolm Brinson as our first organ player under the microscope!
 He chose to play Nun Danket by Karg-Elert.